 When booking a Russian train ticket and making the payment, you get an E-ticket.
-It is advisable to print it out as it'll need to be shown with your passport (or the official ID that was indicated during your booking) when boarding the train.
+It is advisable to print it out or download it to your phone, tablet, or laptop as it'll need to be shown with your passport (or the official ID that was indicated during your booking) when boarding the train.
+Screenshots are not allowed.

 But since the information is partially in Russian, it might be confusing to read such a Russian train ticket.